Skip to main content

 Per-capability health

 An active connection is not all-or-nothing.
-Each connection carries individual capabilities that can flip working or not-working on their own: transactions, balance, available_balance, statements, check_images.
+Each connection carries individual capabilities that can flip working or not-working on their own: transactions, balance, available_balance, statements, check_images. check_images is FDE-only; see Check images for how to read them.
 When one of these transitions, you get a connection.capability_changed webhook.
 To avoid flapping, LedgerSync applies hysteresis: 3 consecutive failed observations before a capability is marked failed, and 2 consecutive succeeded before it flips back.
 The event fires only on a real transition, not on every refresh, and includes previous_status, status, consecutive_observations, and observed_at.
 This lets you show precise UI, for example “transactions are syncing, but statements are temporarily unavailable,” without dropping the whole connection.

 Capability payload details